Find a spider by...

 with its legs extended for prey to blunder into the web.
 When this happens the spider rapidly wraps it up in silk.

-Uncertain; may cause mild illness but this spider is not very aggressive to humans and tries to escape if approached
+Uncertain; may cause mild illness but this spider is not very aggressive to humans

 The female is somewhat larger than the male, which tends to wait on the edge of the web.
 An unusual feature of the female is the variation in